keithstric/express-auth-boilerplate/README.md

 │   │   ├── index.ts - Initialize all Endpoints
 │   │   └── system-endpoints.ts - System Routes (Currently only a `logs` route to fetch the logs)
 │   ├── app.ts - The application entry point
-│   └── express-auth-types.d.ts - Typescript definitions for this project
+│   └── express-auth-types.ts - Typescript definitions for this project
 ├── .dockerignore - Files/Directories to ignore while copying data to a docker container ├── .env - Environment variables for the express application - *NOT STORED IN REPOSITORY* ├── .env.default - Default `.env` structure *DO NOT DELETE*